Open: 6 am-11 pm daily

 The PNC Playground is a fully accessible playground to be enjoyed by all!
 Do you have questions about the PNC Playground?
 The playground is currently closed due to COVID-19.

 Boat Tours are offered through Sweet Breeze (check out Friends of the Rivers web site for additional information).
 Boat Tours will be offered seasonally.
-Check back in the spring for information on 2020 tours!
+Check back in the summer for information on 2020 tours!

 Doermer Kids' Canal

 The Doermer Kids' Canal is a popular draw for both the very young and old alike.
 The Doermer Kids' Canal has been turned off for the season and will re-open at a later date.